Thomas A. Wiseman Jr.

 Thomas Anderton Wiseman Jr. (November 3, 1930 – March 18, 2020) was a United States district judge of the United States District Court for the Middle District of Tennessee from 1978 to 1995.

 Education and career

-Born in Tullahoma, Tennessee, the son of Vera Seleta (Poe) and Thomas Anderton Wiseman, Wiseman received a Bachelor of Arts degree from Vanderbilt University in 1952, and a Juris Doctor from Vanderbilt University Law School in 1954.
-He was in the United States Army from 1954 to 1956, and then entered private practice in Tullahoma from 1956 to 1963, and in Winchester, Tennessee from 1963 to 1971.
+Born in Tullahoma, Tennessee, the son of Vera Seleta (Poe) and Thomas Anderton Wiseman, Wiseman graduated from Tullahoma High School.
+He then received a Bachelor of Arts degree from Vanderbilt University in 1952, and a Juris Doctor from Vanderbilt University Law School in 1954.
+He passed the bar in 1954.
+He was in the United States Army for two years from 1954 to 1956.
+He then entered private practice in Tullahoma from 1956 to 1963, and in Winchester, Tennessee from 1963 to 1971.

 He was a member of the Tennessee House of Representatives from 1965 to 1969, and was the Treasurer of the State of Tennessee from 1971 to 1974.
 He ran for the Democratic Party nomination for Governor in 1974 amid a crowded field of candidates and was badly outspent by both eventual nominee and winner Ray Blanton and runner-up Jake Butcher.
 Wiseman then resumed his private practice, this time in Nashville, Tennessee from 1974 to 1978.